Lupine, cycad and cloud (Build your own view), 2023

 Installation with three shelves 230 x 25 cm each, multiple panes / frames 30 x 43 cm, oil on mdf, glass

-In Lupine, cycad, cloud (Build your own view) fragments of research on lupine in Iceland and cycads in Kew Gardens are combined.
-The same narrative unfolds for me in both places: the changing intertwining of nature and culture.
-The elements of the installation can be combined in different ways to create new images.
+Elements of research on lupine in Iceland and cycads in Kew Gardens are combined: the intertwining of nature and culture.
+The elements can be placed in different ways to create new images.
 How fluid is our perception?

 Untitled (Landscape mimicy), 2022

-Research on the (un)ability to engage with the environment in Korpulfstadir, Iceland.
+Research on the (un)ability to engage with the environment in Korpulfsstadir, Iceland.
 The window as connector between the inside and outside.
 Painting via mimicry of outdoor forces

 Untitled (Woods cycad), 2021 -2022